szymon6927/hexagonal-architecture-python/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

-Project created as a part of blog post ...
+This project was created as an example for my blog post https://blog.szymonmiks.pl/p/hexagonal-architecture-in-python/

-TODO: add description here
+This is for educational purposes only and the code is not production-ready.

 ## Table of contents